zeinshhadi/b-route-app/README.md

 ### Passenger User Stories

-- As a passenger, I want to view the real-time locations of the buses on the map.
+- As a passenger, I want to view the real-time locations of the buses on the map, so that I can check which bus should I take to my next stop,

-- As a passenger, I want to see the availability of seats on the bus in real-time.
+- As a passenger, I want to see the availability of seats on the bus in real-time, so that I can know if the closet bus has any seats available.

-- As a passenger, I want to scan the barcode of the driver to start and end a ride.
+- As a passenger, I want to scan the barcode of the driver to start and end a ride, so that I can reach my destination and add a feedback.

 ### Driver User Stories

-- As a driver, I want to log in to start my shift.
+- As a driver, I want to log in to start my shift, so that I can appear as active to the administration.

-- As a driver, I want to show my barcode to to get scanned by user and update my location.
+- As a driver, I want to show my barcode to to get scanned by user and update my location, so that user can have a seat in my bus where and to get his feedback when he arrives to his destination.

-- As a driver, I want to chat with admin in case of any problem I face.
+- As a driver, I want to chat with admin in case of any problem I face, so that in I can notice the administration or get noticed of any issue or important info.

 ### Admin User Stories

-- As an admin, I want to monitor the active drivers.
+- As an admin, I want to monitor the active drivers, so that he can keep track of active drivers and on which zones we have a bus working at the time being.

-- As an admin, I want to chat with drivers and passengers for support.
+- As an admin, I want to chat with drivers and passengers for support, so that in case of any positive or negative back, or in case of any problem we got noticed.

-- As an admin, I want to view and analyze passenger ratings and feedback for each journey to assess overall service quality.
+- As an admin, I want to view and analyze passenger ratings and feedback for each journey to assess overall service quality, so that we can improve the service we are offering to our users.

   <br><br>